Toward a Unified Framework for Debugging Concept-based Models: Introduction

 \section{Introduction}

-A central tenet of explainable AI is that the bugs and biases affecting a model can be uncovered by computing and analyzing explanations for the model's predictions~\cite{guidotti2018survey}.
-Post-hoc explanations of black-box models, however, can be unfaithful and ambiguous~\cite{rudin2019stop,dombrowski2019explanations,teso2019toward,lakkaraju2020fool,sixt2020explanations}, and the extraction process can be computationally challenging~\cite{van2021tractability}.
+A central tenet of eXplainable AI (XAI) is that explanations of a model's predictions naturally uncover bugs and biases affecting the model~\cite{lapuschkin2019unmasking,schramowski2020making}.
+Post-hoc explanations of black-box models, however, can be unfaithful and ambiguous~\cite{dombrowski2019explanations,teso2019toward,lakkaraju2020fool,sixt2020explanations}, and the extraction process can be computationally challenging~\cite{van2021tractability}.

-Gray-box models (GBMs) are designed to make this step as straightforward as possible while retaining the performance of more opaque alternatives.
-We focus on \emph{concept-based} gray-box models, a class of predictors that learn a set of high-level, interpretable concepts capturing task-salient properties of the inputs, and then obtain predictions by aggregating the concept activations in a (typically) understandable manner~\cite{alvarez2018towards,losch2019interpretability,koh2020concept,chen2019looks,hase2019interpretable,rymarczyk2020protopshare,nauta2021neural,lage2020learning}.
-GBMs explain their own predictions by supplying faithful concept-level attribution maps -- which encompass both the concepts and the aggregation weights --, thus facilitating the identification of bugs affecting the model.
-Work on troubleshooting of GBMs is, however, sparse and \emph{ad hoc}~\cite{rudin2021interpretable}: some approaches assume the concepts to be given and focus on correcting the aggregation step~\cite{teso2019toward,stammer2021right}, while others fix the learned concepts while ignoring how they are aggregated~\cite{barnett2021iaia,lage2020learning}.
+Concept-based models (CBMs) are designed to make the extraction step as straightforward as possible while retaining the performance of more opaque alternatives~\cite{rudin2019stop}.
+To this end, CBMs learn a set of high-level, interpretable concepts capturing task-salient properties of the inputs, and then obtain predictions by aggregating the concept activations in a (typically) understandable manner~\cite{alvarez2018towards,losch2019interpretability,koh2020concept,chen2019looks,hase2019interpretable,rymarczyk2020protopshare,nauta2021neural,lage2020learning}.
+A key feature of CBMs is that they explain their own predictions by supplying faithful concept-level attribution maps, which encompass both the concepts and the aggregation weights, thus facilitating the identification of bugs affecting the model.

+Work on interactive troubleshooting of CBMs is, however, sparse and \emph{ad hoc}: some approaches assume the concepts to be given and high-quality and focus on correcting the aggregation step~\cite{teso2019toward,stammer2021right}, others address issues with the learned concepts while ignoring how they are aggregated~\cite{barnett2021iaia,lage2020learning}.
 Fixing only one set of bugs is however insufficient.